 Think about your debts and current needs.
 What are you leaving behind?
 Who needs to cover the expenses?
 Who will cover the cost of your final arrangements?
-If you’re over 60-years old, the chances are that your kids are out of the house or close to it, so keep that in consideration.
+If you’re over 60 years old, the chances are that your kids are out of the house or close to it, so consider that.

 Ask yourself the following: